ridulfo/nicolo.se/src/pages/writing/2023-03-12-making-a-fast-website.md

 The internet has become heavier and heavier over the years.
 Developers pulling in random libraries and frameworks and not caring about the end user needing to download all that data.
 We need to return to simplicity.

-With this as my guiding principle, I set out to make my [personal website](https://nicolo.se) as light as possible - without sacrificing on the esthetics.
+With this as my guiding principle, I set out to make my [personal website](https://nicolo.se) as light as possible - without sacrificing on the aesthetics.
 I will be sharing my journey and the tools I used to achieve this goal.

 **Disclaimer**: This blog is not optimized in any way yet.
 I am no role model (yet).
 I am just taking small steps to make it better.